ewwsfds/Stealth-Cheat-engine/README.md

 ## 2. Prepare the Files

-After downloading and extracting the source code, you need to replace/add some files.
+After downloading and extracting the source code, add these files to the corresponding folder.
+These files are found on this repo:
+`DBK32functions.pas`
+`cheatengine.lpi`
+`axmed-x86_64-SSE4-AVX2.vmp.exe`

 ### File replacements